Child Pugh Calculator

 The Child-Pugh calculator allows you to sum up information about your patient with cirrhosis of the liver - both biochemical parameters as well as your observations.
 The Child-Pugh score classifies the patient into one of three categories, giving you a clue about the severity of the condition, prognosis and mortality.
 You will also find a note about the West Haven criteria on hepatic encephalopathy, part of the assessment.
-Although nowadays, for transplant purposes, we consider the MELD score superior, the Child-Pugh score still remains a very obvious, intuitive scoring system for every clinician.
+Although nowadays, for transplant purposes, we consider the MELD score superior (check the MELD calculator for more), the Child-Pugh score still .

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.